-By the beginning of the third year, the student selects a comprehensive-examination committee consisting of three faculty members.
+By the beginning of the third year—or the beginning of the first year for students entering with a master’s degree in Sociology—the student selects a comprehensive examination committee consisting of three faculty members.
 Of these, two faculty members should be from the student's major area of specialization, one of whom acts as chair, and a third from the student's minor area of specialization (who may be from outside the department if necessary).
-The proposed comprehensive-examination committee is to be approved by the DGS.

 Purpose and Connection to Goals and Assessment

 The comprehensive examination is a key point in assessing graduate students' progress toward three of the learning outcomes we have articulated: